Is This Food Really Healthy?

 Lesson Overview

 You better watch what you eat!
-In this lesson, students will learn about healthy versus unhealthy food.
-This lesson features a video that discusses how food labels are tricking us into thinking they’re healthy.
-Students will learn and practice phrasal verbs, idioms, and vocabulary relating to this topic.
-The lesson includes plenty of engaging discussion activities and worksheets that have been developed for adult and teenage learners.
+In this lesson, students will explore the difference between healthy and unhealthy food.
+The lesson features a video that explains how food labels can be misleading, tricking us into thinking certain foods are healthy.
+Students will learn and practice phrasal verbs, idioms, and related vocabulary.
+The lesson includes plenty of engaging discussion activities and worksheets designed for both adult and teenage learners, ensuring a fun and informative learning experience.

 Lesson Objectives